talseg/react-2048/README.md

 ![Extra Terms](https://img.shields.io/badge/Extra-Non--Commercial-orange.svg)

 A modern implementation of the classic **2048 game**, built with **React + TypeScript**.
-This version challenges you to go **beyond 2048 all the way to 65,536** — using as few undos as possible, with optional hints to guide you along the way.
+This version challenges you to go **beyond 2048 all the way to 65,536**.
 <br/>
 Built with ❤️ by Inbar and Tal Segal.
-October 2025.
+August 2025.

 ---